 Hello dear friends!
 Recently a picture has been circulating of the author Laura Ingalls Wilder which many of you have sent to me.
-Thank you so much, it truly is a charming photograph.
-While this is indeed Laura I believe that this is the house they rented when they first moved to Mansfield but I am not 100% sure.
-I could find NO information to confirm what house this is.
+It truly is a charming photograph.
+I decided to write a post with all of the homes of Laura Ingalls Wilder listed.

 Here is an overall map of the homes that will be shared.

 Charles and Caroline Ingalls moved to the big woods of Wisconsin in 1863.